 Special Interest Groups (SIGs)

-A new addition to the FASD Collaborative slate of offerings is our Special Interest Groups (SIGs).
-Designed to provide a discussion space on important discipline-specific and cross-disciplinary topics, these SIGs provide members of our community a place to create change in our field.
+The FASD Collaborative now hosts several FASD-specific Special Interest Groups (SIGs).
+Designed to provide a discussion space on important discipline-specific and cross-disciplinary topics in FASD, these SIGs provide members of our community a place to create change in our field.
 More information on our SIGs can be found here.

-The FASD Collaborative created a expansive webinar series for September 2021 through August 2022, which will offer 39 free webinars on a wide variety of FASD-related topics.
-Currently all presentations are scheduled to be recorded and will be available on-demand until September 2022.
-All of our webinars, including those offered on-demand, can be found here.
+The FASD Collaborative created a expansive webinar series in 2021 and 2022, which offered nearly 40 free webinars on a wide variety of FASD-related topics.
+Most of these presentations were recorded and are available on-demand in the FASD Collaborative webinar catalog.
+All of our on-demand webinars are free of charge to view and can be found here.

 Certificates of Completion